 - Professional development that is of a national standard.
 In Ofsted's words: "Staff morale is exceptionally high.
 They enjoy working at the school and benefit from high-quality training.
-Teachers new to the profession feel very well supported in settling into the school quickly and developing their practice." - Discounted membership of the brand new Kensington Leisure Centre. - Two week half term in October. - 10 training days per year, not 5 as you find in most schools. - Free lunch for any staff who eat with students in the Dining Hall. - Free weekly staff wellbeing activities:- yoga, circuits, staff choir and art classes etc.
+Teachers new to the profession feel very well supported in settling into the school quickly and developing their practice." - Discounted membership of the brand new Kensington Leisure Centre. - Two week half term in October - 180 school days, 10 training days (not 5 as you find in most schools) & 5 planning days per year - Free lunch for any staff who eat with students in the Dining Hall - Free weekly staff wellbeing activities:- yoga, circuits, staff choir and art classes etc.